 UAS offers a credentialed path to a career in the high-demand field of Medical Assisting.
 Combining both administrative and clinical knowledge, these multi-skilled allied health professionals function as a member of healthcare delivery teams under the supervision of a licensed health care practitioner.

 Start or expand on your workforce career at all three UAS campuses: Health Sciences and Construction in Sitka, Power Technology in Ketchikan, and Health Sciences, Power Technology, Mining, and Construction in Juneau.

 Health Information Management

 By studying health information management, students acquire a versatile yet focused skill set incorporating clinical, information technology, leadership, and management skills.
 Health information professionals use their knowledge of information technology and records management to form the link between clinicians, administrators, technology designers, and information technology professionals.

 When visiting a doctor’s office there is always someone there to call your name, take your vital signs, administer vaccines, set-up referrals, or schedule appointments.
-These specialists are Medical Assistants.
+These healthcare professionals are Medical Assistants.
 Learn more about the Certificate in Medical Assisting offered by UAS.

 Health Science Training Labs

 UAS campuses in Juneau and Sitka feature fully-equipped labs for students to learn and gain experience in the classroom.
 Participants also learn in employment settings like local clinics, medical centers, and hospitals like Bartlett Regional Hospital, SEARHC hospital, and Sitka Community Hospital.